Peptic Ulcer Disease

 - Peritonitis usually causes sudden and severe pain.
 In most cases, treatment requires an urgent stay in the hospital and surgery.

 If you have been diagnosed with a peptic ulcer, call 911 or other emergency services immediately if you have:

-- Sudden severe, continuous belly pain or vomiting.
+- Sudden, severe, continuous belly pain or vomiting.

-Call your doctor or seek medical attention right away if you have:
+Call your doctor now if you have: